Skip to content

 Adding a field: add the field name to the relevant array in scope-fields.ts.
 Both getScopeFieldMappings() and the seed ScopeFieldMapping rows pick it up automatically.
 No seed changes needed (seed uses the shared constant arrays).

-If the scope uses a function mapping (not array) in getScopeFieldMappings() — like enrollment in StudentsService — also update that function to include the new field.
+If the scope uses a function mapping (not array) in getScopeFieldMappings() — like assignment in StudentsService — also update that function to include the new field.

 Custom Fields